CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

      Last update 00:01:13 ago
       2001:2:2::4 (recursive)
      * fe80::a00:27ff:fe5a:84ae, via swp1

     FIB entry for 172.16.4.0/24
     ===========================
     172.16.4.0/24 via 169.254.0.1 dev swp1 proto bgp metric 20 onlink

 {{%/notice%}}

-{{%notice info has%}}

-To have only IPv6 global addresses used for route installation into the FRR RIB, you must add an additional route map to the neighbor or peer group statement in the appropriate address family.
+{{%notice info has%}}To have only IPv6 global addresses used for route installation into the FRR RIB, you must add an additional route map to the neighbor or peer group statement in the appropriate address family.
 When the route map command `set ipv6 next-hop prefer-global` is applied to a neighbor, if